merwaaan/merwaaan.github.com/_posts/2012-01-30-generating-random-terrains-value-noise.md

 valleys start to appear.
 When you're on the mountain itself, you can see very tiny details, small holes, rocks.
-To give a natural feel, we need to capture variations at both the macroscopic and microscopic level.
+To give a natural feel, we need to capture variations at both the macroscopic and microscopic levels.

 This is when value noise (not to be confused with [Perlin noise](http://www.noisemachine.com/talk1/)) comes into play.
-The method described below let us generate a more natural-looking terrain.
+The steps described below let us generate a more natural-looking terrain:

-The principle of value noise can be summed up with these simple steps:

-1. Sample n regular subsets of pixels (where subset n contains every 2^i pixel)
++ Sample *n* regular subsets of pixels (where subset *n* contains every *2<sup>n</sup>*-th pixel)

-2. Fill the gaps between the selected pixels with some kind of interpolation
++ Fill the gaps between the selected pixels with some kind of interpolation

-3. Sum up each layer with an appropriate weight to obtain the final height map
++ Sum up each layer with an
+appropriate weight to obtain the final height map

 ### Sampling

 Sampling the original random noise at different levels provides us the several layers of precision needed.
-Each of these sampled maps is called an octave and is associated with a number starting from
-0. Octave i contains every 2^i pixels of the original image.
+Each of these sampled maps is called an octave and is associated with a number starting from *0*.
+Octave *i* contains every *2<sup>i</sup>* pixels of the original height map.
 This forms a grid of squares, each sampled points being corners of those squares.

 IMAGE

-### Filling
+### Filling the gaps

 For the moment, an octave is mainly empty, apart from the sampled points and we need to determine the value of absent pixels.
-Let's say we want to compute the value of pixel P of a given octave.
-To do that, we simply find in which grid square P is and interpolate the values of its corners with respect to the distance from P to each corner.
+Let's say we want to compute the value of pixel *P* of a given octave.
+To do that, we simply find in which grid square *P* is and interpolate the values of its corners with respect to the distance from *P* to each corner.

 We can use several kind of interpolation.
 The simplest is linear interpolation; efficient in terms of speed but the result can be a bit